What Pool Cues are Made in the USA?

 Check the shaft and butt carefully.
 Quality American makers stamp their location.
 “Made in USA” or “Made in Wisconsin” should be visible.
 If it says “Made in China,” it’s not domestically made, even if the company is American-owned.

-Read reviews from actual players, not just promotional material.
+Read reviews from actual players instead of promotional material.
 People playing with the cue day-in and day-out give honest feedback.

 Call the company.
 Ask where it’s manufactured.
 If they’re evasive or outsourcing, they’ll likely hedge.
 If they made it in-house, they’ll tell you exactly which facility.